StevieEngbrock/AcronymProject/README.md

     I haven't really gone out of my way to make my acronyms politically correct.</br>
     I think doing so could potentially constrain the creativity in my acronyms.</br>
-    Some of my acronyms might even be offensive to some people, but some people</br>
-    are easily offended and what offends one person might not offend someone else.</br>

     I can't please everyone, and if you should happen to want a politically correct</br>
     version of my acronyms or happen to believe that they should be politically correct</br>